 Experienced skiers and snowboarders lives for powder days.
 As a beginner, fresh, deep snow presents whole new challenges.
 I recently went to Vail after a night of snowing that continued into the morning, and nothing was groomed.
 Everyone was stoked—except me.
 The runs were bumpy from being skied on and not-yet-groomed., and the snow was deeper and softer, which made staying upright difficult.
-I fell—a lot.
-The next day, most of the runs were groomed and it was glorious (for me; the pros still preferred the bumpy/soft stuff).
+I fell… a lot.
+The next day, most of the runs were groomed and it was glorious (for me anyway… the pros still preferred the bumpy/soft stuff).

 As a beginner, stick to groomed trails.
 When you’re ready, you can venture off-trail for some of the fresh powder and see what it’s like.
-It’s a different skill set completely (and ideally you’re on different skis altogether that can better handle soft powder).
+It’s a different skill set completely (and ideally you’re on skis that can handle soft powder).

 Dress well and layer up

 Dressing appropriately isn’t just for comfort, it’s for safety.
-The top of the mountain (and on the lifts) will be colder and windier.
-Layer up so you can easily unzip your jacket and wear proper ski clothes with ventilation.
-As a beginner, you’ll probably be working harder than most, and you may find yourself sweating despite the outside temperature.
+The top of the mountain (and on the lifts) will be significantly colder and windier.
+Layer up so you can easily unzip your jacket as needed, and wear proper ski clothes with ventilation.
+As a beginner, you may feel like you’re working harder than others, and you will likely work up a sweat despite the outside temperature.

-Wear a helmet.
+Also, for the love of all things holy, wear a helmet.
 When I first learned to ski, I didn’t have my own gear (and I was with friends who didn’t wear helmets), so I just wore a beanie.
-Granted it was Big Bear Mountain is Southern California and in the 40s.
+Granted it was Big Bear Mountain in Southern California and in the 40s so not that cold at all.
 But, as I got better and wanted to challenge myself on harder runs, a helmet gave me confidence knowing I was safe(r).
 It also helps keep your head much warmer.

 Pro tip: Don’t forget the sunscreen.
-Sun reflects off snow, so even if you’re cold, you can get burnt.
+Sun reflects off snow, so even if you’re cold, you can get sunburnt.
 Lather up your face and don’t forget your lips.

 Adults learning to ski will likely have higher expectations for themselves than a kid who’s out there just to have fun or because they’re being forced by their parent.
-You’ve invested a lot of time and money into the learning the sport, and you’ll probably want to see results quickly—at least that’s how I think.
-It may—or may not—come as quickly as you’d like.
+You’re investing money and time into the learning the sport, and you’ll probably want to see results quickly.
+At least that’s how I was.
+It may (or may not) come as quickly as you’d like.
 Stay positive and be patient with yourself as you’re learning.
 Remember you’re out there to have a good time.
 It’s beautiful, and you’re breathing in fresh mountain air.
 At the very least, that’s a day well spent.